-All Arada stoves radiate heat into the room.
+All Hoxton stoves radiate heat into the room.
 The radiated heat is most intense at the front of the stove, especially through the door glass and less intense the further you move away from the stove.
 This radiated heat is delivered as infrared rays which heat the objects they strike.
-It is then these objects (such as the chimney breast, hearth etc.) which heat the surrounding air in the room.
+It is then these objects (such as the chimney breast, hearth etc.) which heat the surrounding air.